-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES
+FIRST-YEAR UNDERGRA ADUATES

 PRIVATE INSTITUTION

 Tuition:

 PUBLIC INSTITUTION

 Tuition:

 In-district:

 In-state (out-of-district):

 Out-of-state:

 NONRESIDENT ALIEN:

 Tuition:

 REQUIRED FEES:

 ROOM AND BOARD:

 (on-campus)

 ROOM ONLY:

-(on-campus)

-BOARD ONLY:

 (on-campus meal plan)

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+(on-campus) BOARD ONLY: (on-campus meal plan) Comprehensive tuition and room and oom an

+ees):

+Other:

+mber of credits per term a student can take for the stated fu ll-time tuition minimum nmax

+udv (e a. sonhomore juni or, senior)?
+Yes No No

+tuition and fees vary by year of st

+tuition and fees vary by year of st ady (e.g., sopnomore, jum 01, semo1).
+103

+tuition and fees vary by year of st tuition and fees vary by undergra ,, , 103